 Core reading instruction (Tier 1) resources are available through our Strengthening Tier 1 Reading Online Course Series.

-For more information on Wilson Reading System training, Section 504 services or Parent Education contact Judy Butler at: firstname.lastname@example.org
+For more information on the Wilson Reading System, Section 504 or Parent Education contact Judy Butler at: firstname.lastname@example.org

 The word dyslexia is derived from the Greek 'dys' (poor or inadequate) and 'lexis' (word or language).
 Dyslexia is a learning disability characterized by problems in expressive or receptive, oral or written language.
 Problems may emerge in reading, spelling, writing, speaking, listening or mathematics.
 Dyslexia results from differences in the structure and function of the brain.
 Although visual and auditory processing problems may exist, language-processing difficulties distinguish dyslexics as a group.
 This means that the person with dyslexia has problems translating language to thought (as in writing or speaking).